-Ryan Farm Machinery’s (trading as Ryan NT) coil wheel system saves croppers delays in wet fields
+Ryan Farming Machinery’s (trading as Ryan NT) coil wheel system saves croppers delays in wet fields

-Boort broadacre farmer Tyler Nelson was frustrated by mud sticking to his gauge wheels during seeding, but Ryan Farm Machinery’s coil wheel system allowed him to finish sowing in wet conditions.
+Boort broadacre farmer Tyler Nelson was frustrated by mud sticking to his gauge wheels during seeding, but Ryan Farming Machinery’s coil wheel system allowed him to finish sowing in wet conditions.

 Ryan Farming Machinery’s (trading as Ryan NT) CWS2000 spring coil press wheel stops mud accumulating on the gauge wheel and allows seeding to be done in wet soil.
 Pictures: Chloe Smith